 CELTA Entry Criteria

 - No previous teaching experience or training is required

-- Candidates must be 20 years old by the commencement date of the course.
-(Candidates can be accepted over 18 at the centre's discretion.)
+- Candidates must be 18 years old by the commencement date of the course

 - Please note: Fulfilling entry requirements does not automatically guarantee a place on the CELTA course.
 Selection of candidates is based on an application task and a pre-course interview.
 If applicants have been successful, they will receive an offer of a place in the mail.

 The Auckland CELTA English teacher training centre is an Equal Opportunities employer and training centre.
 We welcome applications from all adults regardless of age, race, gender, physical ability or sexual orientation.